tvdboom/ATOM/docs_sources/user_guide/data_management.md

 the [clean][atomclassifier-clean] method to assign a binary output to each class, for every sample.
 Positive classes are indicated with 1 and negative classes with 0.
 It is thus comparable to running n_classes binary classification tasks.
-The target (`atom.y`) is converted to this:
+In our example, target (`atom.y`) is converted to:

 ```pycon
    education  finance  politics  religion